Black Hawk

 Lithograph, 1840 — Frame: 12 x 9¼ inches; sight: 6¼ x 3⅝ inches

-A lithographic portrait of Black Hawk, after a design by John T. Bowen, reflecting early American efforts to disseminate the likenesses of prominent Native leaders through widely circulated lithographic prints.
+A lithographic portrait of Black Hawk after a design by John T. Bowen, reflecting early American efforts to disseminate the likenesses of prominent Native leaders through widely circulated prints.
+The composition belongs to the expanding nineteenth-century visual record of Native American figures produced during the era of western expansion and frontier conflict.

 Condition: Very fine, with a light stain at the upper left.